-Each child will need a "God's House" page and some crayons.
+Each child will need a "Which is God's House?" page and some crayons.
 Have the children color the picture of God's house.
-Talk again about how God's house is not a building but instead, it is God's people.
+Tell them to be careful to not color the picture that is not God's house.
+They can circle God's house if they like.